jacktan130802/MindfulHacks/README.md

 # Original Concept

-The MoBot is a companion bot that has 3 main features – Mood Detector, Reaction, Website Dashboard for shareable color stripes .
+The MoBot is a companion bot that has 3 main features – Mood Detector, Reaction, Website Dashboard with shareable color stripes .
 The MoBot reacts differently based on the mood of the owner.

 Below is a diagram on how they are internally linked.